Hadin Azman

-Muhammad Hadin bin Azman (born 2 July 1994) is a Malaysian professional footballer who plays as an attacking midfielder for Malaysia Super League club Penang and the Malaysia national team.
+Muhammad Hadin bin Azman (born 2 July 1994) is a Malaysian professional footballer who plays as a forward for Malaysia Super League club Negeri Sembilan and the Malaysia national team.

 He began his youth career at CIMB-YFA Bintang Muda before signing for Harimau Muda B in 2012.
 He represented Malaysia U-19 since 2012.
 Known for his pace and trickery, Hadin is widely said as one of the brightest football prodigies of his age in Malaysia.

 Club career

 Harimau Muda B

 Hadin Azman joined Harimau Muda B in 2012 at the age of 18.
 Together with the team, he played in the Malaysia Premier League and scored several goals and assists in the process.
 Due to his creditable performance during the 2012 season of Malaysia Premier League, he has attracted minor interests from PSV Eindhoven and Vitesse Arnhem of Eredivisie before eventually was loaned out to Johor Darul Ta'zim for 2012 Malaysia Cup campaign.
 He scored 2 goals in 4 games during the tournament.